-Maslow’s Hierarchy of Needs, however, does state one needs to feel secure before they can prosper.
-When I opened my laptop this morning there was another article about the random shooting, this time at LAX.
-While I personally felt secure in the US-even after the PTSD of 9/11-I realize this last year I’ve had an underlying psychological security breach.
+Maslow’s Hierarchy of Needs, however, does state one must feel secure before they can prosper.
+When I opened my laptop this morning there was another article about a random shooting: this time at LAX.
+While I personally felt secure in the US-even after the PTSD of 9/11-I realize this past year I had an underlying psychological security breach.

-Follow this train of thought for a moment.
+Follow my train of thought for a moment.